WebOfTrustInfo/rwot8-barcelona/draft-documents/Evaluating-social-recovery.md

 ### Abstract

-The private key custody problem is getting bigger, as systems where people are required to manage their own keys become more popular.
+As systems where people are required to manage their own keys become more popular, social recovery or reissuance of keys increases in importance.
 Such systems are inherently empowering to users but safegaurding keys is a hard problem.

 We focus on social recovery of control of an identifier.
 There are several techniques to re-assert control over identifiers including key recovery and issuance of a new key.
 In many situations it is preferrable to establish a new key than recover the old one.